iamaivilo/MathCat/README.md

 3. Read through the lesson content
 4. Answer practice questions
 5. Take the final quiz
-6. Track your progress in the Profile tab
+6. Track your progress in the Profile tab (star ratings scale to quiz length for fairness)

 ## Contributing